Raj16012024/EnTestPractice/README.md

 ## Prerequisites

-Before you begin, ensure you have the following software installed ** Java
+Before you begin, ensure you have the following software installed.

+* Java
- ** Maven
+* Maven
- ** Any IDE that supports Maven projects like IntelliJ or Eclipse
+* Any IDE that supports Maven projects like IntelliJ or Eclipse

  ## Getting started
  1. Clone the repository to your local machine